Self-organization: Criticism

 Heinz Pagels, in a 1985 review of Ilya Prigogine and Isabelle Stengers's book Order Out of Chaos in Physics Today, appeals to authority:

-Most scientists would agree with the critical view expressed in Problems of Biological Physics (Springer Verlag, 1981) by the biophysicist L. A. Blumenfeld, when he wrote: "The meaningful macroscopic ordering of biological structure does not arise due to the increase of certain parameters or a system above their critical values.
+Most scientists would agree with the critical view expressed in Problems of Biological Physics (Springer Verlag, 1981) by the biophysicist L. A. Blumenfeld, when he wrote: "The meaningful macroscopic ordering of biological structure does not arise due to the increase of certain parameters of a system above their critical values.
 These structures are built according to program-like complicated architectural structures, the meaningful information created during many billions of years of chemical and biological evolution being used."
 Life is a consequence of microscopic, not macroscopic, organization.

 Of course, Blumenfeld does not answer the further question of how those program-like structures emerge in the first place.
 His explanation leads directly to infinite regress.

 In short, they [Prigogine and Stengers] maintain that time irreversibility is not derived from a time-independent microworld, but is itself fundamental.
 The virtue of their idea is that it resolves what they perceive as a "clash of doctrines" about the nature of time in physics.
 Most physicists would agree that there is neither empirical evidence to support their view, nor is there a mathematical necessity for it.
 There is no "clash of doctrines."
 Only Prigogine and a few colleagues hold to these speculations which, in spite of their efforts, continue to live in the twilight zone of scientific credibility.

-In theology, Thomas Aquinas (1225–1274) in his Summa Theologica assumes a teleological created universe in rejecting the idea that something can be a self-sufficient cause of its own organization:

-Since nature works for a determinate end under the direction of a higher agent, whatever is done by nature must needs be traced back to God, as to its first cause.
-So also whatever is done voluntarily must also be traced back to some higher cause other than human reason or will, since these can change or fail; for all things that are changeable and capable of defect must be traced back to an immovable and self-necessary first principle, as was shown in the body of the Article.